Geoff Bradford (musician): Early musical career

 He joined a skiffle group called the Sunrisers, and initially emulated the work of Big Bill Broonzy and Bo Diddley.
-Eventually, he placed an advertisement in the Melody Maker for other blues players, and one of the respondents was Kevin Scott.
+Eventually, he placed an advertisement in the Melody Maker for other blues players, and one of the respondents was Keith Scott.
 Bradford and Scott appeared as a duo at The Roundhouse blues club, which was run by Cyril Davies and Alexis Korner.
 This is not the famous Roundhouse at Chalk Farm in London's Camden Town.
 The one mentioned here was a pub on the corner of Wardour Street and Brewer Street, which was London's "Skiffle Centre" until 1956, when Cyril Davies and Alexis Korner started the London Blues and Barrelhouse Club.
 The Thursday night sessions often took the form of impromptu jams amongst the blues enthusiasts present and were visited by touring American bluesmen such as Muddy Waters, Otis Spann, and Big Bill Broonzy.
 The Rolling Stones also played there in their early days.
 The Roundhouse was recently open as The O Bar.